 This will install the minimum requirements needed to use mogp_emulator.
-There are a few addditional packages that are not required but can be useful.
+There are a few addditional packages that are not required but can be useful (in particular, patsy is used for parsing mean functions using R-style formulas, so all R users are highly encouraged to install the optional dependencies).
 Installation of the optional dependencies can be done via: